 Liz is a Senior Research Fellow working within the NIHR Applied Research Collaboration Yorkshire & Humber Older People’s theme.
 She is managing work to identify the research priorities of older people living with frailty in their own homes or care homes, with the aim of developing an intervention to improve care, quality of life or service delivery which aligns with one or more of these priorities.

-Hull K, Forster A, Graham L, Evaluating the validity, reliability and acceptability of a Postural Assessment Tool for older people living with frailty in care homes.
-Physiotherapy Research Foundation £24,908, 01/05/2019 -30/04/2020 (12 months)
+• 2019 – 2020: Evaluating the validity, reliability and acceptability of a Postural Assessment Tool for older people living with frailty in care homes (HARP).
+Chartered Society of Physiotherapy Charitable Trust (PRF/18/B10).

-2015 – 2018: Feasibility Study for a Trial on Improving Inter-generational Attachment for Children Undergoing Behaviour Problems (TIGA-CUB).
-NIHR RfPB – PB-PG-0614-34002.
+• 2015 – 2018: Feasibility Study for a Trial on Improving Inter-generational Attachment for Children Undergoing Behaviour Problems (TIGA-CUB).
+NIHR RfPB (PB-PG-0614-34002).

-2013 – 2017: Development and preliminary testing of strategies to enhance routine physical activity in care homes.
-NIHR PGfAR – RP-PG-1210-12017.
+• 2013 – 2017: Development and preliminary testing of strategies to enhance routine physical activity in care homes (REACH).
+NIHR PGfAR (RP-PG-1210-12017).

-2012 – 2016: Managing with Learning Disabilities and Diabetes (the OK-Diabetes trial).
-NIHR HTA programme – 10/102/03.
+• 2012 – 2016: Managing with Learning Disabilities and Diabetes (OK-Diabetes).
+NIHR HTA programme (10/102/03).

-2010 – 2013: Multicentre Intervention Designed for Self-Harm using Problem Solving – a feasibility study.
-NIHR RfPB – PB-PG-0610-22267.
+• 2010 – 2013: Multicentre Intervention Designed for Self-Harm using Problem Solving – a feasibility study (MIDSHIPS).
+NIHR RfPB (PB-PG-0610-22267).

 Publications